Wrinkle creams: Your guide to younger looking skin

 - Cost.
 Cost has no relationship to effectiveness.
 A wrinkle cream that's more costly may not be more effective than a less costly product.

 - Lower doses.
-Nonprescription wrinkle creams contain lower concentrations of active ingredients than do prescription creams.
-So results, if any, are limited and usually short-lived.
+Skin products that you can buy without a prescription contain lower concentrations of active ingredients than do prescription creams.
+So you might not see results, and any change you do see might be short-lived.

 - Daily use.
-You'll likely need to use the wrinkle cream once or twice a day for many weeks before noticing any improvement.
-And once you discontinue using the product, your skin is likely to return to its original appearance.
+You'll likely need to use the wrinkle cream once or twice a day for many weeks before noticing any change in your skin.
+And once you discontinue using the product, your skin is likely to return to the way it looked before.

 - Side effects.
-Some products may cause skin irritation, rashes, burning or redness.
+Some products may cause skin irritation, rashes, burning or inflammation.
+And some products cannot be used while pregnant.
 Be sure to read and follow the product instructions to limit side effects.
-It may help to select products that don't cause allergic reactions (hypoallergenic) or acne (noncomedogenic).
-Choose products that offer a consumer hotline in case you have questions.
+It may help to select products that don't cause allergic reactions and acne.
+You might see these labeled hypoallergenic and noncomedogenic.
+Choose products that offer a consumer help line in case you have questions.

 - Individual differences.
 Just because your friend swears by a product doesn't mean it will work for you.
 People have different skin types.
 No one product works the same for everyone.

-An anti-wrinkle cream may lessen the appearance of your wrinkles, depending on how often you use it, the type and amount of active ingredient in the wrinkle cream, and the type of wrinkles you want to treat.
+Anti-wrinkle serums and creams may make tiny wrinkles less noticeable.
+Your results may depend on how often you use a product, the type and amount of active ingredient in it, and the type of wrinkles you want to treat.

-But if you want to take the guesswork out of your skin care regimen, try these more reliable ways to improve and maintain your skin's appearance:
+But if you want to take the guesswork out of your skin care routine, try these more reliable ways to care for your skin:

 - Use moisturizers.
 Moisturizers can't prevent wrinkles, but they trap water in the skin, temporarily masking tiny lines and creases.

 - Don't smoke.
-Smoking causes narrowing of the blood vessels in the outermost layers of your skin.
-It also damages collagen and elastin — fibers that give your skin its strength and elasticity.
+Smoking causes narrowing of the blood vessels in the outer layers of the skin.
+It also damages collagen and elastin.
+These fibers give your skin its strength and elasticity.
 As a result, skin begins to sag and wrinkle prematurely.
-Even if you've smoked for years or smoked heavily, you can still improve your skin tone and texture and prevent future wrinkles by quitting smoking.
+You can improve your skin tone and texture and prevent more wrinkles by quitting smoking.